 It is common to hear “Live life to its fullest”.
 That is great and it is not the same as spending as much as you can.
 There are lots of things we can do and most of them have a way to do it spending a lot of money and another way to do it saving money or even free.

 The Gist (“Too Long Didn’t Read” version of the article)

 This article has many tips.
 Pick the category you’re most interested in and bookmark this page to read it fully later or when you need to apply another category.
 It is better to fully apply a tip and once mastered continue with another.
 The more tips you master, the more you keep living on a budget (spending plan).
 Therefore, the more you save and the more you can put towards your financial goals.

 The following tips are sorted by savings impact.
-First those triggering biggest savings linked to essentials like shelter.
-Then those that are non essentials to live but important and fun like sport and entertainment.
+First, those triggering the biggest savings are linked to essentials like shelter.
+Then those that are non-essentials to live but important and fun like sport and entertainment.

 - Blocking beliefs

 - Everybody – Money management